nchullip/Unit-6-Assignment-Whats-the-Weather-Like/README.md

 # Unit-6-Assignment-Whats-the-Weather-Like

 Create a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
-To accomplish this, you'll be utilizing a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.
+To accomplish this, you'll be utilizing python libraries such as [Citipy](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.

 Create the below Scatter Plots: